woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 Setting the Oracle JVM
 ======================

-We recommend using the Oracle JVM with OpenGeo Suite, as testing has shown that the Oracle JVM is significantly faster than other JVM implementations.
+We recommend using the Oracle JVM with Boundless Suite, as testing has shown that the Oracle JVM is significantly faster than other JVM implementations.

 Specifically, we recommend using **Oracle JRE 8**.
 The current GeoServer release requires a Java 8 JVM.